rphukan/msr-documentation/profile/README.md

 # About the Org
-It contains some repos which are going to be used by all the applications withing the org.
+It contains some repos which are going to be used by all the applications within the org.
 Like
 - some shared libraries for handling the security aspects of the applications
 - few core services which need to be run first
 - some shared services